 Ectopic pregnancy does not result in normal development of the fetus.
 The fertilised egg may not survive and leads to severe bleeding which can be threatening.
 Untreated ectopic pregnancy is a medical emergency.
 Prompt treatment prevents complications and increases chances of future healthy pregnancy.
-Consult the best infertility doctor in Lucknow.
+Consult the best infertility doctor.

 Causes of ectopic pregnancy: There are a variety of conditions that can lead to ectopic pregnancy.